 I am also an avid backcountry skier and tournament tennis player.

 My View on the Nature of 'Disorders'

 Psychotherapists perform an invaluable service: the diagnosis and treatment of mental illness.
 They also provide therapy to many people with no mental illness or disorder.
 In order to protect both the public and the more vulnerable mentally ill, mental health professionals are obligated and empowered as mandated reporters, with a duty to warn, and with the power to place clients on 72-hour hold.
-I am proud to have done this job for more than fifteen years.
+I am proud to have done this job for more than twenty years.

 Psychotherapy clients can be literally disempowered too.
 DSM diagnoses form permanent medical records that can jeopardize future insurability, employability, security clearance, licensing, and appointment or election to public office.
 Psychotherapists are also required to keep case notes which can be subpoenaed, and may be compelled to testify in divorce, custody, and other civil and criminal proceedings.

 As psychiatric diagnoses proliferate and mental health care becomes more medicalized, mentally well clients often choose to avoid psychotherapy and keep their power and their privacy, as we all commonly do whenever we seek the services of independent professional advisors, consultants, coaches and others.
-If you are a well-functioning client reluctant to be labeled disordered, positioned as passive or powerless, or adopt a disease model for challenges that are not diseases; if you prefer to self-pay, are not seeking treatment for any mental illness or disorder, but still want to talk to someone professionally trained in a helpful way, Psychodynamic Personal Coaching may be for you.
+If you are a well-functioning adult reluctant to be labeled disordered, positioned as passive or powerless, or adopt a disease model for challenges that are not diseases; if you prefer to self-pay, are not seeking treatment for any mental illness or disorder, but still want to talk to someone professionally trained in a helpful way, Psychodynamic Personal Coaching may be for you.